Nick Crumpton: Education and research career

 Crumpton holds a BSc in ecology from the University of Leeds, and an MSc in palaeobiology from the University of Bristol, for which he was awarded the Geologists Association's Curry Prize.
 He gained his PhD from the University of Cambridge with research undertaken at the Department of Zoology.

 He has held post-doctoral research posts at the Zoological Society of London and University College London and undertaken field work in Indonesia and North America.
 His research has centered on ecomorphology and functional anatomy, convergent evolution, mammalian evolution during the Mesozoic era, and recent mammal biodiversity in the Caribbean and Indonesia.
 He has helped describe three species of mammals new to science.
-He sits on the council of the Systematics Association and is a Fellow of the Linnean Society.
+He has sat on the council of the Systematics Association and is a Fellow of the Linnean Society.

 Books

 Crumpton's first non-fiction book for children, Triassic Terrors, illustrated by Isaac Lenkiewicz, was published by Flying Eye Books in 2012 and introduced readers to less commonly known non-dinosaur animals from the Triassic period.
-This was followed by The Amazing Animal Atlas in 2017, illustrated by Gaia Bordicchia.
-The latter book presented an array of animals found on Earth, with an emphasis on lesser known species.

-The first two books in a series of three, Why Do Dogs Sniff Bottoms and Why Do Cats Meow, were published in 2020 by Thames & Hudson, illustrated by Lily Snowden-Fine.
+Since then, he has authored a range of non-fiction and narrative non-fiction books for children about animals both alive and extinct, evolution, and debunking commonly believed myths about life on Earth.
+His books have been translated into more than 15 languages.